Roman-Flossler/Story-Show-Gallery/README.md

 ## SSG is easy to implement
-Simple Scroll Gallery is easy to implement on your website, it searches for images automatically.
+Story Show Gallery is easy to implement on your website, it searches for images automatically.
 You just need to add two lines of code somewhere before </body> tag:

 ```sh
 <link rel="stylesheet" href="https://.../ssg.css" type="text/css">